Role of the school in protecting your child from abuse

 Dealing with suspected cases of abuse

 School staff will listen to and work closely with parents to make sure your child feels safe and protected in the school environment.

 If you suspect that a child is being abused, you should report it to police or local social services.
 If you work in a school, you should tell the designated teacher responsible for child protection.
-They will take the appropriate action based on procedures set out by the local authority and local safeguarding children board, notifying the authorities where it is required.
+They will take suitable action based on procedures set out by the local authority and local safeguarding children board, notifying the authorities where it is required.

 To discuss concerns about child abuse contact:

 - PSNI on telephone number: 028 9065 0222

 - Social Services on telephone numbers: 028 9050 7000 (from 9.00 am to 5.00 pm) or 028 9056 5444 (out of hours emergency duty team)

 Sexual relationships with under 16s are against the law, but it’s also an offence for an adult to have a sexual relationship with someone under 18 if the adult occupies a ‘position of trust’ with that young person.